Automattic/jetpack/readme.txt

 * Enhancement: Stats: The smiley image is gone by default.
 * Enhancement: Stats: Added link to the configure page for stats so that it is stats settings page is easier to find.
 * Enhancement: Theme Tools: Added the responsive videos to theme tools so that themes can easier support responsive videos.
+* Update: Updated Genericons to version 3.1, new icons for website, ellipsis, foursquare, x-post, sitemap, hierarchy and paintbrush.
-* Bugfix: Contact Form: Prefix function to avoid conflicts with other plugins.
+* Bug Fix: Contact Form: Prefix function to avoid conflicts with other plugins.
-* Bugfix: Custom CSS: Admin UI has a responsive layout.
+* Bug Fix: Custom CSS: Admin UI has a responsive layout.
-* Bugfix: Custom CSS: Custom $content_width value doesn't overwrite theme's $content_width.
+* Bug Fix: Custom CSS: Custom $content_width value doesn't overwrite theme's $content_width.
-* Bugfix: Contact Form: Feedback link takes you to the form page.
+* Bug Fix: Contact Form: Feedback link takes you to the form page.
-* Bugfix: Carousel: Confirms an avatar is returned by get_avatar before displaying.
+* Bug Fix: Carousel: Confirms an avatar is returned by get_avatar before displaying.
-* Bugfix: Featured Content: Don't remove setting validation.
+* Bug Fix: Featured Content: Don't remove setting validation.
-* Bugfix: Infinite Scroll: Google Universal Analytics support added.
+* Bug Fix: Infinite Scroll: Google Universal Analytics support added.
-* Bugfix: Multisite: Add message when updating multisite settings.
+* Bug Fix: Multisite: Add message when updating multisite settings.
-* Bugfix: Photon: Behaves more closely to when photon is disabled.
+* Bug Fix: Photon: Behaves more closely to when photon is disabled.
 No more upsizing images.
-* Bugfix: Photon: Checks to see if an image actually exists before passing it on to photon service.
+* Bug Fix: Photon: Checks to see if an image actually exists before passing it on to photon service.
-* Bugfix: Sharing: Pinterest adds attribute to display share count.
+* Bug Fix: Sharing: Pinterest adds attribute to display share count.
-* Bugfix: Sharing: Respect an empty sharing title.
+* Bug Fix: Sharing: Respect an empty sharing title.
-* Bugfix: Sharing: Share buttons now appear in the bbPress forms.
+* Bug Fix: Sharing: Share buttons now appear in the bbPress forms.
-* Bugfix: Sharing: Support for multiple meta html tag og:image values.
+* Bug Fix: Sharing: Support for multiple meta html tag og:image values.
-* Bugfix: Single Sign On: Logout allows override of forcing Single Sign On.
+* Bug Fix: Single Sign On: Logout allows override of forcing Single Sign On.
-* Bugfix: Single Sign On: Remove the lost password link on auto-forward logout.
+* Bug Fix: Single Sign On: Remove the lost password link on auto-forward logout.
-* Bugfix: Social Links: Do not use anonymous function for compatibility with PHP 5.2.
+* Bug Fix: Social Links: Do not use anonymous function for compatibility with PHP 5.2.
-* Bugfix: Tiled Galleries: Update jQuery mouseover caption effect to reduce flickering.
+* Bug Fix: Tiled Galleries: Update jQuery mouseover caption effect to reduce flickering.
-* Bugfix: Widgets Visibility: Works better in the customizer admin view.
+* Bug Fix: Widgets Visibility: Works better in the customizer admin view.

 = 3.0.2 =
 * Enhancement: General: Make module categories filter more visible when active.